akornatskyy/wheezy.web/doc/tutorial.rst

-We have defined function ``session()`` that returns an object valid to issue some database related operations including query for data, transaction commit, etc. This object serves *unit of work* purpose and is suitable to be used with python context manager.
+We have defined function ``session()`` that returns an object valid to issue some database related operations including query for data, transaction commit, etc. This object serves the *unit of work* purpose and is suitable to be used with python context manager.

 Repository